-9 Alternatively refer to this as "Secure Leave Period" as North Carolina does leave period.
-But because of the uncertainty of a child's birth or adoption date, the trial court must make reasonable exception to this requirement.
+9 Alternatively refer to this as "Secure Leave Period" as North Carolina does

 10 Richard Orsinger suggested family violence cases should be excluded from the rule.
 Fla has distinctive rules for parental leave in Criminal, Juvenile, and Involuntary Civil Commitment of Sexually Violent Predators Cases.